vtian72/portfolio/README.md

 | EfficientNetB3   | 99.00%   | 0.89%            | 515               |
 | EfficientNetB7   | 99.44%   | 0.88%            | 1431              |

 The following show the confusion matrix on 900 samples of testing data.

-True Negative: Model correctly identifies images as fake True Positive:Model correctly identifies image as real False Negative: Model fails to flag out an image as fake False Positive: Model erroneously flags out an image as false when it is actually real
+True Negative (TN): Model correctly identifies images as fake True Positive (TP): Model correctly identifies image as real False Negative (FN): Model fails to flag out an image as fake False Positive (FP): Model erroneously flags out an image as false when it is actually real

 <u>Figure 3.1: Confusion Matrix for Fine-tuned VGG 19 model over 20 epochs</u>